OSD-Services/clean-code-csharp/DDD/README.md

 ### 3.3.
 Aggregates
 - An aggregate defines a consistency boundary around one or more entities.
 - Exactly one entity in an aggregate is the root.
 Lookup is done using the root entity's id.
 - Any other entities in the aggregate are children of the root, and are referenced indirectly using the root.

+#### Aggregate characteristics
+- Same Lifetime: If the aggregate root is deleted, all other entities in the aggregation should be deleted at the same time.
+- Same Domain: Objects that do not belong to the same problem domain should not appear in the same aggregation.
+- Same Transaction: Objects that are often operated on at the same time often belong to the same aggregation.

 ![How to Design & Persist Aggregates - Domain-Driven Design w/ TypeScript |  Khalil Stemmler](https://d33wubrfki0l68.cloudfront.net/d7af329ed65f5754cc17833a4609154febf70c98/a3fa0/img/blog/ddd-aggregates/aggregate-clump.svg)